5 Things to Do Before You Divorce in the State of North Carolina

 First, take possession of certain assets during separation, especially assets a client wants to actively use, for example, furniture and vehicles; and those assets that might be liquidated by their spouse, including precious gems and stones, other collectibles, cash, and bearer bonds.

-Next, it is wise for individuals to file what is known as a ‘lis pendens’ at the Deeds Office of any county where they or their spouse own real property.
+Next, it is wise for individuals to file what is known as a ‘lis pendens’ at the Deeds Office of any county where their spouse owns real property.
 This can be used in any U.S. state and is not limited to North Carolina.
 The lis pendens is basically a notice of pending litigation that may affect real property.
 A properly recorded and served lis pendens prevents an effective sale of property behind the back of the individual who files it.

 1. Protecting personal credit rating by freezing or closing joint cards and by blocking access to other joint credit such as a home equity loan.